 Attentive listening comes as a response to prayer—praying for the Holy Spirit to open the eyes of our hearts while attentively listening to a person verbalize emotions, thoughts, experiences, and doubts.
 What is the Holy Spirit prompting you to hear?
 Where do you see God moving in this person's life?
 Where are you noticing spiritual growth and discernment that was not evident earlier?
 This is not the time to compare stories, give advice, or reprimand a person's actions.
 Listening is a time to appreciate and discern what is happening in another's life.

-Note: If you would like to have a copy of the full resource about the topic of listening from SmallGroups.com, please drop by the GroupLife Center.
+Note: If you would like to have a copy of the full resource about the topic of listening from SmallGroups.com, please let us know.
 It contains articles on the following:

 The Heart of ListeningAn overview on listening well By Beatrice Rusu